Dashark/AdvancedSoftwareTopic/README.md

-# 2021AdvancedSoftwareTopic
+# AdvancedSoftwareTopic
-留学生课程

 Only 8 weeks.

 ## Topics

+- Blockchain & Bitcoin
 - Computing Vision
-- Neural Network
+- Neural Network & Deep Learning
 - Big Data
-- Blockchain & Bitcoin
 - ......

 ## Evaluation

 - Attendance && Participation: 30%
-  - According to the sign-in table (DingDing) and QA class
+  - According to the sign-in table (DingTalk) and QA class
 - Final Project: 50%
   - PPT files and Project description is 25%
   - The final project report is 25%